Legendary Moonlight Sculptor: Plot

-The Legendary Moonlight Sculptor is the story of a man, Lee Hyun, who is a slave to money.
-He was formerly known as the legendary God of War of the highly popular MMORPG, Continent of Magic.
-In an attempt to help his debt-ridden family, he auctions his character to find it sell at ₩3.1 billion.
-An unfortunate run-up with loan sharks causes Lee Hyun to lose almost all of his money, however.
-This caused him to step into the new era of gaming led by the first-ever Virtual Reality MMORPG, Royal Road, to help his ailing grandmother and save enough for his sister's future college tuition.
+Lee Hyun, also known by his in-game name "Weed", was formerly known as the legendary God of War of the highly popular MMORPG, Continent of Magic.
+In an attempt to help his debt-ridden family, he auctions his character to find it sells at ₩3.1 billion.
+Later, an unfortunate run-in with loan sharks causes Lee Hyun to lose almost all of his money.
+This causes him to step into the new era of gaming led by the first-ever Virtual reality MMORPG, Royal Road, to help his ailing grandmother and save enough for his sister's future college tuition.
+Despite starting out with nothing, he quickly proves to be a highly skilled player, making use of his real-life experience in poverty to become an expert in frugality and resourcefulness.